llamaxyz/llama-periphery/README.md

 ## Modules

+Llama modules are extensions to Llama instances that can be adopted by using a Llama action to configure and deploy.

-- **Token Voting:** smart contract policies that allow `ERC20Votes` or `ERC721Votes` tokenholders to create actions enforced by delegated token thresholds or collectively approve or disapprove an action through token voting.
+- **Token Voting:** smart contract policies that allow voting token holders to create actions enforced by delegated token thresholds or collectively approve or disapprove an action through token voting.

 ## Prerequisites